natacast/topology_notes/src/source/day1.rst

   end

 Let us parse the above statement.
-(Lean ignores multiple whitespaces, tabs, and new lines.
-You could theoretically write the entire code in a single line but then we can never be friends.)

 * ``fermats_last_theorem`` is the name of the theorem.
 * ``(n : ℕ)`` and ``(n_gt_2 : n > 2)`` are the two *hypotheses*.